leg-ufpr/legTools/CONTRIBUTING.md

 Basically, all the ongoing development is made in the `devel` branch.
 New features and bug fixes are made in additional (parallell) branches such like `feature/<num>`, where `<num>` is an incremental number.
-Feature branches are merged with the `devel` branch.
-When a new version is supposed to be ready for release, it is moved to the `release` branch, where final tests are made to guarantee it is stable.
+Feature branches are merged with the `devel` branch, where final tests are made to guarantee it is stable.
 Only then it is moved to the `master` branch, where it receives a tag with the version number.
+Note that we don't use a `release` branch as in a traditional Gitflow workflow (this is the only difference).

 This way, users may opt to install the stable version, from the `master` branch, or they may install the development version from the `devel`